GAM-team/GAM/docs/Users-Drive-Files-Manage.md

 * `create drivefile drivefilename "GoogleFile.csv" localfile "LocalFile.csv"` - Google Drive file is named "GoogleFile.csv"

 If `stripnameprefix <String>` is specified, `<String>` will be stripped from the front of the Google Drive file name if present.

+If `noduplicate` is specfied, GAM will issue a warning and not perform the create if a non-trashed item with the same name (regardless of MIME type) exists in the parent folder.

 By default, when files are uploaded from local content, they are created with `binary` format, i.e., the data is uploaded without any conversion.
 Standard GAM had an option `convert` that was passed to the Drive API v2 that it used.